AgileGroup6/Agile-Project/.github/ISSUE_TEMPLATE/base-template-for-issues.md

 <!-- - What this issue to solving -->

 # Definition of done
-- [ ] requirements for this issue to be marked as completed
+- [ ] Requirements for this issue to be marked as completed
 - [ ] Follows the colour scheme
 - [ ] Code is well commented
 - [ ] Tests have been completed
+- [ ] Run npm run build